 - 0% commission.
 Some providers advertise that they don’t charge a commission on your international money transfer — this includes first transfer fee deals.
 While you don’t pay an additional fee (a commission) for the transfer service, a margin is applied to the foreign exchange rate to compensate for this.
 Make sure you compare quotes from providers which do and don’t charge a commission as well as P2P lenders so you can find out whether it’s better to pay a commission to get a better foreign exchange rate or not.

 - Static foreign exchange rates.
 The foreign exchange market is fluid, currency is bought and sold all the time, and the market rate is updated every couple of seconds to reflect this.
 International money transfer rates on offer from banks, for example, are updated a couple of times a day at best, and sometimes just once a day.
 A set rate for the day is not an accurate reflection of the foreign exchange market and you will have little idea about how much you’re being overcharged.

 - Payment method.
 If you pay using your credit card or debit card instead of paying using a bank transfer, you may pay more for your transfer.

 Everyday consumers don’t have access to the market rate; however, P2P transfer companies and international money transfer services can offer you a competitive deal.
-Services offered by Transferwise, CurrencyFair and even HiFX, TorFX and OFX cost a lot less to use than the banks.
+Services offered by Transferwise, CurrencyFair, TorFX and OFX cost a lot less to use than the banks.